Operation Turkey Buzzard: Mission

 The Halifaxes and Horsas were moved to RAF Portreath in Cornwall, to shorten the distance they would have to travel.
 Even so, they were left with a ten-hour flight to Sale airport in Morocco.
 On arrival at Sale the gliders were released to land on a sand-patch alongside the runway.
-Once on the ground each Horsa was fitted with the spare landing gear it carried inside, and the flight immediately took off again on the next leg of the journey, to Mascara in Algeria.
+Once on the ground each Horsa was fitted with the spare landing gear it carried inside and the flight immediately took off again on the next leg of the journey, to Mascara in Algeria.
 Their journey did not end here; they left for the final destination, Kairouan Airfield in Tunisia, as soon as possible.
 During the flight the gliders were provided with three pilots, who had to change around every hour to relieve fatigue.

 The Handley Page Halifax used for towing the gliders to North Africa.

 The flights were carried out between 3 June and 7 July; the first Horsas arrived at Kairouran on 28 June, only twelve days before they were to be used in Operation Ladbroke.
-During the flight from England, for its first three hours over the Bay of Biscay the Halifax–Horsa combination was escorted by RAF Bristol Beaufighters or Mosquito long-range fighter aircraft.
+During the flight from England, for its first three hours over the Bay of Biscay the Halifax–Horsa combination was escorted by RAF Bristol Beaufighters or Mosquito long-range fighters.
 They kept to an altitude of 500 ft to avoid German radar so the escorting fighters could return safely when short of fuel.
 The mission was not without its dangers.
 Four hours into one flight, a Horsa snapped its tow-rope while trying to avoid low cloud and ditched in the sea.
 Another Horsa and Halifax were discovered by a pair of German Focke-Wulf Fw 200s and shot down.
-After surviving attacks from Luftwaffe fighter patrols and experiencing often-turbulent weather, a total of twenty-seven Horsas were delivered to North Africa in time for the invasion of Sicily.
-The total losses during the flights were three Halifaxes and five Horsas, with twenty-one RAF aircrew and seven glider pilots killed.
+After surviving attacks from Luftwaffe fighter patrols and experiencing poor weather, twenty-seven Horsas were delivered to North Africa in time for the invasion of Sicily.
+Losses during the flights were three Halifaxes and five Horsas, with twenty-one RAF aircrew and seven glider pilots killed.